OCA/mis-builder/docs/usage.rst

 ----------------
 Analytic accounts is often used in budget and actual versions to follow-up the costs and expenses of a project.

-If you need to activate the management of analytic accounts, go to Accounting module ‣ Configuration ‣ Settings and enable the Budget management feature.
+If you need to activate the management of analytic accounts, go to Invoicing module ‣ Configuration ‣ Settings and enable the Analytic Accounting.

 In each MIS report, you can untick the box to get the analytic filters.
 The selection possible is one only.